effepivi/ICP3038/Labs/Lab-05-an_image_class/README.md

 0 0 0 0 0 0
 ```

+which is EXACTLY the same as what I expected.
+We are not going to write proper unit tests yet as CMake is too basic for that.
+We'll try something else next week.
+[GTest](https://github.com/google/googletest), which is very popular.

 ## Assignment operators

 Add the declaration of the assignment operators (just after the constructors):